Requirements

 • Majors may count up to three courses cross-listed with ES and the students’ departmental or program majors to fulfill the environmental studies major requirements.
 Minors may count up to two courses cross-listed with ES and the students' departmental or program minors to fulfill the environmental studies minor requirements.

-• With Environmental Studies Program approval, one off-campus study course may be used to fulfill the major or minor requirements.
+• With Environmental Studies Program approval, one off-campus study course may be used toward fulfilling the cohesive theme requirement for the major or toward fulfilling the intermediate course requirements for the minor.

 • Students may not declare a coordinate major in environmental studies with any of the following: a second departmental major, a student-designed major, or an interdisciplinary major.
 (See the Interdisciplinary Majors.)